MyParcelCOM/carrier-specification/README.md

 ```

 ### Parameter file naming
 Parameter file names are prefixed with the corresponding parameter type.
-A path parameter for `carrier_id` would get the following file path;
+A path parameter for `carrier_id` would get the following file path:

 ```
 specification/parameters/path-carrier_id.json